0gw0/Healthcare-API/backend/README.md

 # Using Docker Compose

-Ensure you are at backend folder
+Ensure you are not in backend or frontend folders

 ### starting & stopping all microservices